 MPLX transports and stores crude oil, refined products and other hydrocarbon-based products, primarily in the Midwest and Gulf Coast regions of the U.S. Assets consist of a network of crude oil and refined product pipeline systems, associated storage assets and an inland marine business.

 MPLX owns, leases, operates or has interest in 3,500 miles of crude oil pipelines and 2,400 miles of light product pipelines.
-MPLX also has 59 owned and operated, one leased and two partially owned light product terminals as well as butane and NGL storage caverns.
+MPLX also has 59 owned and operated, one leased and two partially owned light product terminals, butane and NGL storage caverns, inland marine business, crude oil and product storage facilities (tank farms) and a barge dock facility.

 MPLX’s marine transportation operations include 18 owned towboats as well as more than 200 owned and leased barges that transport refined products and crude oil on the Ohio, Mississippi and Illinois rivers and their tributaries and inter-coastal waterways.